Underage student policy

 Students under 13

-Students younger than age 13 will not be permitted in classes that are designed for adults.
+Students younger than age 13 cannot register for classes that are designed for adults.